Ranci777/Ranci777/README.md

 ## 🙋‍♂️ About Me
 - 🛡️ **Expert in Cybersecurity**, currently focused on enhancing skills in IT security testing
-- 🌱 **Junior in IT security testing**, continuously learning and improving
 - 🧩 Experimenting with **CoffeeScript and TypeScript**
 - 💻 **I LOVE C#**
 - 📈 **Full-Stack Developer**